CubeLabMedia/cubelabmedia.github.io/_posts/2011-07-21-a-look-at-the-future.md

 <strong>Hunter's Lineage </strong> is a written story that will be released as a digital download as a monthly serial.
 Each release will be sold for on the Amazon marketplace, Barnes &amp; Noble and Apple Store.
 It's not a novel, it's a serial.
 It's an ongoing series.

 These will, hopefully, be my focus for projects in the near future taking on little extra.
 I will also be blogging on my personal blog <a href="http://www.taddmencer.com " target="_blank">www.taddmencer.com</a> regularly.
+Once it's no longer pointing at LinkedIn that is.

 That is all.
 Move along now.